 ABOUT THE GRANTS

 For the undergraduate research grants, preference will be given to proposals from current sophomores and juniors, although proposals from freshmen will also be accepted and given full review.
 Seniors are not eligible.
-The graduate level grant is intended for students who will be in their program the following year.
+Grant for graduate students are intended for students who will be in their program at BC during the following academic year.
 Applicants must have a minimum 3.2 GPA and a demonstrated commitment to the study of human rights and international justice.

 Kelsey A. Rennebohm Memorial Fellowship

 In 2013, the Center established the Kelsey A. Rennebohm Memorial Fellowship.
 More information about Kelsey, past recipients, or for how to contribute to the Fellowship fund can be accessed here.

 This fellowship will be awarded each year to a student, undergraduate or graduate, whose proposed research or activist scholarship is located at the interface of psychology, mental health, gender, social justice, and human rights.